This page describes the methods and parameters of

 ct.camera.uiToGameCoord(x, y) and

 Convert a point from one coordinate space to another.
-These return an array with two elements: x and y coordinates.
+Returns an object (

 There are also